 Image of Chamberlain Creek Falls, Jackson Demonstration State Forest, Mendocino County.
 Image credit: Kyra Rice.

 The urgent need to incentivize forest ecology improvement above extractive logging…

 The unfortunate reality is that currently landowners are well compensated for timber felled by clear cutting which also costs far less then if they were to choose selective tree thinning methods.
-This is among other real challenges toward making a shift to restorative forestry practices a standard.
-However the FRG has identified real solutions to the ends of main-streamed best-practices stewardship by revitalizing a localized forest product industry sourced from forest restoration projects.
+This is among other real challenges toward making a shift to restorative forestry stewardship a standard.

 Chalenges >> Solutions

 Land owners lack the informed will or the means to restore their forestland.
-The main forest improvement grants available (CFIP and NRCS) do not allow for the sale of thinnings to compensate for expenses, and landowners must put a large portion of the cost up front, making these options prohibitive for far too many.
+The main forest improvement grants available make it difficult for the sale of thinnings to compensate for expenses, and landowners must put a large portion of the cost up front, making these options prohibitive for far too many.

-Advocate for grants and assistance that are more accommodating for the forestland owner; allow for the sale of by-products from restoration projects; and incentivize utilization of by-products
+IMPROVED COUNTY, STATE, & FEDERAL FOREST IMPROVEMENT ASSISTANCE PROGRAMS - Advocate for grants and assistance that are more accommodating for forestland owners, allow for the sale of by-products from restoration projects, and incentivize utilization of by-products

 Host workshops on forest improvement grants & assistance